“They came out by coming together” A history of the businesses along 118th Avenue

 In the early 1900s Alberta Avenue was the edge of the city, it was where Edmonton proper met Packingtown (later renamed North Edmonton Village), which was where farmers brought livestock to be slaughtered.
 This, as the name would suggest, gave rise to a number of packing plants on the edge of the city.
 It was an industrial presence that would remain for some time.

 Being on the outskirts of the city, the area attracted a number of factories such as the Great Western Garment Factory and the Norwood Foundry, which led to the employees settling in the area, giving it a distinct and proud middle class character.
 The presence of these factories provided a consistent paycheck for your employees.
 Doing dbs checks have been common these days to know a person completely.
 The employer branding software can help the companies select the cream of creams and recruit them.
+As the area evolved, some of these older industrial structures made way for new developments, often requiring soft demolition services to carefully dismantle buildings without damaging the surrounding community.

 After 1916, when the street car line was extended to Alberta Avenue, the area became a connection between the far edges of the city and the economic core.
 As such, Alberta Avenue became a vibrant business center, serving those traveling past and those settling in the area.